-Best Apple Pencil alternative 2023 - Our top picks
+Best Apple Pencil alternative 2023

 You're not losing out in terms of features either.
 Many alternatives still offer some of the Apple Pencil's standout qualities, such as pressure and tilt sensitivity, palm rejection, and Bluetooth pairing.